 The best way to contact me is by e-mail.
 I will make every effort to respond promptly.
 If you want to see me in person you will find it most efficient to coordinate a meeting with me.
-Alternatively, you may also come to my office (SH-DH 3025) during my office hours which are on Monday 3:30 - 4:30 pm throughout the semester.
+Alternatively, you may also come to my office (SH-DH 3025) during my office hours which are on Wednesday 3:30 - 4:30 pm.